sunzhengCDNM/MAP2B/README.md

    Make sure the conda environment of MAP2B has been activated by running the above command before you run MAP2B everytime.

- * At the start of the workflow, the database will be checked, and if it does not exist, the corresponding database will be automatically downloaded to the software installation path.
-This process may take some time.
-However, you can also separately download the GTDB database and RefSeq database using the following commands:
+ * The workflow begins by checking the database's existence, and if it is not found, the corresponding database will be downloaded automatically to the software installation path.
+This download process may take some time, but it ensures that the necessary databases are readily available for the workflow.
+Alternatively, you can also download the GTDB database and RefSeq database independently using the following commands:

    * for GTDB database